Brazos Water Snake (Nerodia harteri)

 Named after the mighty Brazos River herself, the Nerodia harteri, more commonly known as the Brazos Water Snake, are a friendly

 resident of Texas rivers.
-This fish-eating snake is just one of four species of interest considered threatened in the Brazos River basin.
+This fish-eating snake is just one of species of interest considered threatened in the Brazos River basin.

 The Brazos Water Snake is recognized as threatened by the Texas Parks and Wildlife Department and is protected by the Texas Parks and Wildlife Code.

 The Brazos Water Snake has one of the most restricted ranges of any Texas snake, found only along the upper portions of the Brazos River drainage.